Blendify/blender-manual/blender_docs/manual/editors/preferences/themes.rst

    Blender comes bundled with a small selection of themes.

-   This is an example of the theme *Elsyiun*.
+   This is an example of the theme *Blender Light*.